Why Your Nervous System Feels So Switched On

 • your body feels tired but somehow still alert

-Your body hasn’t fully shifted out of “survival mode” yet.
+Your body has not fully shifted out of “go mode” yet.

 And honestly?